 - For men, this is usually 40 inches.

 But don’t give up!
 Don’t get more discouraged.
 If you’re trying hard to lose weight but failing, seek help from a doctor or a nutritionist.
-Here we’ll list some practical guidelines that might give you an extra hand in your day to day life.
+Here we’ll list some practical guidelines that may give you an extra hand in your day-to-day life.
 Learn to apply them with courage and optimism!

-- Kick the salt, and don’t use it in cooking
+- Cut back on salt, and don’t use it in cooking.

-- Try to eat whole grains and cereals, like buckwheat and oats.
+- Try to eat whole grains and cereals such as buckwheat and oats.
 Leave the white flour behind and replace it with whole wheat flour.
 Choose whole grain bread.
 Remember that barley is also very healthy!

-- Limit your sugar intake, avoid the bakery, and don’t buy prepared or frozen packaged foods.
-Spend more time in your kitchen making various dishes, fresh salads, steamed vegetables, and salmon.
-Instead of red meat, try turkey or chicken
+- Limit your sugar intake, avoid the bakery and don’t buy prepared or frozen packaged foods.
+Spend more time in your kitchen making various dishes such as fresh salads, steamed vegetables and salmon.
+Instead of red meat, try turkey or chicken.

-- After lunch or dinner, try a cup of sage tea.
-This is the best way to help improve digestion and reduce abdominal fat, so be consistent and drink it for 15 days straight every month, twice a day
+- After lunch or dinner, drink a cup of sage tea.
+This is the best way to help improve digestion and reduce abdominal fat.
+So be consistent and drink it for 15 days straight every month, twice a day.

-- Eat “little” meals five times a day, and also remember to not skip any meals.
-If you try skipping breakfast or dinner in order to lose weight, guaranteed that the opposite will happen.
-Your metabolism slows down and the body stores reserve energy – in the form of fat!
+- Eat small meals five times a day, and also remember not to skip any meals.
+Don’t try skipping breakfast or dinner in order to lose weight.
+Otherwise, the opposite will happen.
+Your metabolism will slow down and your body will store reserve energy in the form of fat!